0xIntuition/intuition-expo/README.md

-# Intuition Mobile App
+# Intuition POC Mobile App

-The **Intuition Mobile App** brings the power of decentralized knowledge to your fingertips, allowing you to access, contribute, and interact with the Intuition knowledge graph directly from your mobile device.
-With the Intuition Mobile App, you can explore insights, follow trusted sources, and make informed decisions on the go.
+The **Intuition POC Mobile App** brings the power of decentralized knowledge to your fingertips, allowing you to access, contribute, and interact with the Intuition knowledge graph directly from your mobile device.
+With the Intuition POC Mobile App, you can explore insights, follow trusted sources, and make informed decisions on the go.

 ## Overview